 - 1. Route the control panel cable through the side wall of the system. - 2.
-Align the left control panel assembly with the control panel slot on the system and place the assembly in the slot on the system. - 3.
-Connect the control panel cable to the system board connector and secure it using cable latch. - 4.
-Using a Phillips #1 screwdriver, install the screws that secure the control panel to the system.
+Align the control panel with the control panel slot on the system and attach the control panel to the system. - 3.
+Connect the control panel cable connector on the system board. - 4.
+Using a Torx #T30 screwdriver, install the screws that secure the control panel to the system.

-Figure 115.
-Installing the left control panel
+Figure 109.
+Installing left control panel